AntonMu/EQanalytics/1_Pre_Processing/README.md

 ```
 python Download_Images.py --G_API_key <your Google API key>
 ```
+Depending on your connection, this will take between 2 and 5 hours to complete.
 To get started on a small test set of 62 buildings run:
 ```
 python Download_Images.py --G_API_key <your Google API key> --test
 ```